Afghanistan: Taliban claim attack targeting defense minister | DW | 04.08.2021

 Taliban militants claimed responsibility for the attack.
 A Taliban spokesman said more "retaliatory operations" against top government officials were being planned.

-The attack comes as the insurgent group presses ahead with an offensive across Afghanistan, seizing control of much of the country's rural areas.
+The attack comes as the insurgent group presses ahead with an offensive across Afghanistan, seizing several provincial capitals.

+Since foreign troops began their withdrawal from Afghanistan in May, the Taliban made significant territorial advances, especially in rural Afghanistan.

+On Tuesday, Afghan officials said the Taliban had seized nine out of 10 districts in the southern Lashkar Gah city, the capital of Helman province.

 fb/aw (AFP, AP, dpa, Reuters)